zkoss/zkThemeTemplate/readme.md

 ## Change margin and padding
 Different components have different margin and padding, search "margin" and "padding" among all `.less` files.

+# Customize Previous Themes

+## breeze
+check out the branch `breeze` of this repository

+## atlantic
+visit https://github.com/zkoss/atlantic and follow the readme.

+## silvertail, sapphire
+visit https://github.com/zkoss/zkthemes and follow the readme.